 Highlights: Playful, Loyal, Energetic

-As the name suggests, this breed comes from Andalusia, the area in the south region of the Iberian Peninsula of Spain.
-For a reference, Seville is down there.
+As the name suggests, this Spanish breed comes from Andalusia, the area in the south region of the Iberian Peninsula of Spain.
+For reference, Seville is down there.
 And since being discovered, they’ve made their way all over the country.

 Andalusian Podenco Temperament